DiPS-Digital-Peer-Initiative/mind-matters-24/_events/battle-of-bands.markdown

 name: Battle of Bands

-fee: Please check the brochure on the Details page
+fee: Please check the brochure on the Registration Details page

 date_of_event: 11th October 2025 (Day 2)
 time_of_event: 2:00 pm to 4:00 pm